liferay-search/liferay-docs/en/developer/customization/articles/02-fundamentals/02-configuring-dependencies/03-specifying-dependencies.markdown

     -   `META-INF/system.packages.extra.mf` file in
         `[LIFERAY_HOME]/osgi/core/com.liferay.portal.bootstrap.jar`.
 The file is
-        available in @product@ bundles.
+        available in @sharepoint@ bundles.
 It lists exported packages in a paragraph wrapped at 70 columns--they're harder to read here than in the `system.packages.extra.bnd` file.

-2. If @product@ exports all the packages you use from the artifact, specify the artifact as a compile-only dependency.
+2. If @sharepoint@ exports all the packages you use from the artifact, specify the artifact as a compile-only dependency.
 This prevents your build framework from bundling the artifact with your project.
 Here's how to make the dependency compile-only: